-New questions on fraud and cybercrime, which were introduced onto the CSEW in October 2015; first estimates were released as Experimental Statistics alongside the main statistical bulletin in July 2016, and have now been incorporated into the main estimates on crime and awarded National Statistics status.
+New questions on fraud and cybercrime were introduced onto the CSEW in October 2015; first estimates were released as Experimental Statistics alongside the main statistical bulletin in July 2016, and have now been incorporated into the main estimates on crime and awarded National Statistics status.

 A self-completion module of questions on adult respondents’ recollection of abuse experienced as a child was first included in the survey year ending March 2016; the main results of which were published in August 2016, with further analysis looking at the impact of child abuse on later life published in September 2017.
 The questions asked in this module have been refined in consultation with stakeholders and were implemented into the CSEW in April 2018 for the 2018 to 2019 survey year.

-The upper age limit for the self-completion modules was increased from 59 to 74 from the start of the survey year in April 2017.
-Testing of removing the upper age limit showed that willingness to answer the self-completion module declined as age increased, with the proportion of people completing the modules decreasing significantly for those aged 75 and over.
+The upper age limit for the self-completion modules was increased from 59 to 74 years from the start of the survey year in April 2017; testing of removing the upper age limit showed that willingness to answer the self-completion module declined as age increased, with the proportion of people completing the modules decreasing significantly for those aged 75 years and over.